 Potential risks for arthroscopic shoulder and elbow surgery

 Complications are not common but may occur.
-Please discuss any questions regarding anaesthesia complications with the anaesthetist who will see you before surgery.
-Please tell the anaesthetist if you are allergic to any medication or if you are currently taking any medication.
+Please discuss any questions regarding anesthesia complications with the anesthetist who will see you before surgery.
+Please tell the anesthetist if you are allergic to any medication or if you are currently taking any medication.

 Precautions taken to prevent infection include special skin preparation, sterile techniques and the use of antibiotics where appropriate.
 However, if infection does occur, it may mean further surgery or hospitalisation.

 Swelling arises as a result of the fluid used during the arthroscopic procedure and it usually clears up within a few hours after the operation.
 Bleeding that may occur is usually in the form of spots on bandages.
 In some cases, excessive blood collection in the shoulder or elbow joint must be removed.